Every Breath Is Mine To Take

 Hugh Jass!”
 Athena wheezed, “God, you couldn’t possibly have seen when you said it, but her butt was pretty incredible—”

 “Fuckin’ 4/20/69,” Kato muttered, his eyes glinting with humor.
 “So quick on the draw too.
 Godlike.
-Anyway, we breaking you out or what?”
+Alright, fine, let’s expedite this.
+You got a rap sheet, man?”

 Anarchy stared.
 “What?